gentoid/chainer/README.md

 # chainer
-Allows pipe Ruby calls in a nice way
+Allows to pipe Ruby calls in a nice way